-9.3.2 Clock Inputs
+9.4.1 Clock Inputs

 The input clock can be selected from CLKin0/CLKin0\, CLKin1/CLKin1\, or OSCin.
-Clock input selection is controlled using the CLKin\SEL[1:0] inputs as shown in Table 2.
-Refer to Driving the Clock Inputs for clock input requirements.
+Clock input selection is controlled using the CLKin\SEL[1:0] inputs as shown in Table 9-1.
+See Driving the Clock Inputs for clock input requirements.
 When CLKin0 or CLKin1 is selected, the crystal circuit is powered down.
-When OSCin is selected, the crystal oscillator circuit will start-up and its clock will be distributed to all outputs.
-Refer to Crystal Interface for more information.
-Alternatively, OSCin may be be driven by a single-ended clock (up to 250 MHz) instead of a crystal.
+When OSCin is selected, the crystal oscillator circuit starts up and the clock are distributed to all outputs.
+See Crystal Interface for more information.
+Alternatively, OSCin may be driven by a single-ended clock (up to 250 MHz) instead of a crystal.